Wondering when your hard work at the gym is gonna start paying off in gains?

 For most gaining 1/2 pound of weight a week represents a fairly quick rate of healthy weight gain.
 And for some, especially women the rate of muscle gain may be even slower (1).

-At this rate, the average person can gain roughly 25 pounds of muscle in a year.
-Of course, this isn't necessarily feasible long term.
-A more realistic pace is around 5 pounds of solid mass every six months.
 Many will need to take breaks from their bulk and cycle through cutting phases as needed.
 Plus as your muscles grow in size, the rate at which you can gain steadily decreases.

-Weight Gain vs. Muscle Gain
+Gaining Weight vs. Muscle Building

 Traditional muscle gain is achieved by gaining weight.
 Yes, you can gain a little bit of muscle while losing fat, but this process is fairly slow and not as efficient as building muscle during a true bulk.
 If you want to gain some serious muscle mass, this requires weight gain.